 What is the difference between accuracy and repeatability?
 We frequently compare flow meters’ specifications to help select an appropriate meter for an application.
-Two common specifications often confused and sometimes thought to be the same.
+Two typical specifications are often confused and sometimes thought to be the same.

 What is Accuracy?

 Accuracy is the extent of how close a measurement is to the recognized true value.
-It is often noted as a percent of full scale or span, and/or percent of reading or rate.
+It is usually noted as a percent of full scale or span or percent of reading or rate.
 For anyone involved in custody transfer (buying and selling of gas), accuracy is critical when selecting an instrument.
 If a user is controlling a chemical reaction, accuracy is also required.

 The Sage thermal mass meter’s flow accuracy is +/- 0.5% of full scale and +/- 1% of reading.

 Repeatability is the measure of a meter’s ability to reproduce flow accurately.
 To put it another way, it is the measure of how repeatable a flow meter’s reading is at a precise flow rate.
 One can determine the repeatability of a meter by ascertaining the reading at a specific flow rate, then discontinuing the flow, and allowing the meter to “zero.”
 Then by resuming the flow at the same rate, we can ascertain repeatability by inspecting the difference between the initial flow measurement and subsequent readings.

 For combustion control and most common flow measurement applications, repeatability is a priority.
 It is vital that when under the same set of conditions, a meter measures the same on Friday as Monday.
 The flow repeatability for the Sage meter is 0.2%.

 Developing Trust in New Technology